 - Check with Better Business Bureau to find out if there are any complaints from customers.

-- Ensure the cleaners they send your way have met all required by law.
+- Ensure the cleaners they send your way have met all requirements by law.

 Providers who do not meet the requirements expected under the law could be scamming you by promising a service they cannot offer.